VModugno/mycobot_communications/README-dev.md

 {'get_angles': 341, 'get_encoders': 341}
 ```
 ## useful_scripts/speed_tests.py
 Because we synchronize reads/writes, if we are reading at 100HZ but can only write at 50HZ, we limit both reads and writes to 50HZ.
 We are very interested in whether we can read/write without synchronizing, and the concurrency_test.py tries to test this.
+The `pymycobot` exposes an argument about threadlock on init that we set to False for theses tests.

 If we use multiprocessing and try and use the serial port from multiple processes it throws a `serial.serialutil.SerialException` warning about access from multiple processes.
 This is not unexpected given some of the notes [here](https://stackoverflow.com/questions/30316722/what-is-the-best-practice-for-locking-serial-ports-and-other-devices-in-linux).
-When we use python threading (which doesn't do 2 things at the same time given the global interpreter lock) we can run the program but performance is worse than it was previously.
+When we use python threading (which doesn't do 2 things at the same time given the global interpreter lock) we get the same error and sometimes it dies.
+When it doesn't performance is much worse.

+With multiprocessing
 ```
 root@er:/mnt_folder/mycobot_communications/useful_scripts# python3 concurrency_test.py
 sending command